Joy-less/Embers/Documentation.md

 	Returns the positive value of the integer.

 integer.times {|n|}
+	Repeats the given block from 0 to the integer, otherwise returns an enumerator.

+integer.upto(limit) {|n|}
-	Repeats the given block the integer times, otherwise returns an enumerator.
+	Repeats the given block from the integer to the limit, otherwise returns an enumerator.

+integer.downto(limit) {|n|}
+	Repeats the given block from the limit to the integer, otherwise returns an enumerator.
 ```
 ```
 Float::INFINITY